If you are looking for a Nara Day Trip Itinerary from Osaka or Kyoto, then you have come to the right place!

 If you don’t have a JR Pass, one of the budget-friendly options is the 1-day (JPY 1,500) or 2-day (JPY 2,500) Kintetsu Rail Pass.
 This pass provides unlimited use of Kintetsu trains between Osaka, Kyoto, and Nara.
 It also provides unlimited use of Nara Kotsu Buses around Nara including the Horyuji area.

-If you’re planning to explore other cities like Kyoto and Kobe, the Kansai Thru Pass is a great option to consider.
+If you’re planning to explore other cities like Kyoto and Kobe, the Kansai Railway Pass (formerly known as Kansai Thru Pass) is a great option to consider.
 It offers unlimited train and bus rides between cities, and it also covers most city buses and subways within the cities.
-Kansai Thru Pass is similar to the JR West Kansai Pass; However, I think the Kansai Thru Pass offers better value overall due to its extensive coverage of the region’s most popular cities.
+Kansai Railway Pass is similar to the JR West Kansai Pass; However, I think the Kansai Thru Pass offers better value overall due to its extensive coverage of the region’s most popular cities.

 Where to Stay in Nara